Assess AI Readiness for

 Data Infrastructure

-Where does the company's data live?
-Is it centralized or scattered across 14 different spreadsheets and two legacy systems?
-Can you actually access the data AI needs without a six-month integration project?
+Where does the data live?
+In one place, or scattered across 14 spreadsheets and two legacy systems?
+Can you get to the data AI needs without a six-month integration project?

-We look at data storage, quality, accessibility, and whether there's anything resembling a single source of truth.
+We look at storage, quality, access, and whether anything resembles a single source of truth.

 Technical Capabilities

-Does the company have anyone who can maintain an AI system after you build it?
+Is there anyone at the company who can keep an AI system running after you build it?
 This isn't about hiring a data science team.
-It's about having the minimum technical infrastructure and support capacity to keep things running.
+It's the basic infrastructure and support to keep things working.

-We assess existing tech stack, IT support maturity, API readiness, and cloud infrastructure.
+We check the tech stack, IT support, API readiness, and cloud setup.

 Organizational Readiness

 This is where most companies fail.
-The technology works fine.
-But the team doesn't trust it, the manager sees it as a threat, and nobody changes their workflow.
-My PhD focused on exactly this: how humans interact with emerging technology.
+The tech works fine.
+But the team doesn't trust it, the manager treats it like a threat, and nobody changes how they work.
+My PhD was on exactly this: how humans interact with emerging technology.

 Governance & Compliance

-PE-backed companies operate under specific regulatory and fiduciary constraints.
-Can the company implement AI without violating data privacy requirements, industry regulations, or LP agreements?
-If there's no governance structure in place, AI adds risk, not value.
+PE-backed companies have regulatory and fiduciary rules to follow.
+Can the company use AI without breaking data privacy law, industry regulations, or LP agreements?
+If there's no governance in place, AI adds risk, not value.

-We review data handling policies, regulatory exposure, audit trail readiness, and security posture.
+We review data handling, regulatory exposure, audit trails, and security.

 Strategic Alignment

-Is there a clear business problem AI would solve, or is this just "we should do something with AI"?
-The companies that get the best outcomes have specific, measurable use cases tied to their value creation plan.
-Not vague mandates from the board.
+Is there a real problem AI would solve, or is it just "we should do something with AI"?
+The best outcomes come from companies with specific, measurable use cases tied to their value creation plan.
+Not vague board mandates.

-We assess alignment between AI opportunities and the company's value creation thesis, exit timeline, and strategic priorities.
+We match AI opportunities against the value creation thesis, exit timeline, and priorities.

 AI Readiness Scoring Matrix

-Each dimension gets scored across three levels.
-The scoring isn't pass/fail.
-It tells you what needs to happen before AI can deliver returns.
+Each dimension gets scored on three levels.
+It's not pass/fail.
+It tells you what needs to happen before AI can pay off.

 Common Findings Across Portfolio Companies